-In West Point, Monrovia, an efficient information work was performed during the Ebola epidemic that led to increased knowledge about the virus and contributed to the spread of infection decreased.
+In West Point, Monrovia, efficient information work was performed during the Ebola epidemic that led to an increase in knowledge about the virus and a decrease in the spread of infection.

 Photo: Marco Nilson

 Developing agriculture, the private sector and trade will improve the situation for Liberia’s rural areas.
 We also support efforts to build infrastructure and interventions against gender-based violence.
 Sida is working in cooperation with other aid agencies to improve democracy and human rights.

 The Ebola outbreak in 2014–2015 hit Liberia very hard, and Sweden was one of the countries that provided the most assistance.
 Liberia is still one of the world's poorest countries with a young population.
 Now that the country has been declared free from the disease, bilateral cooperation is focusing on the country's continued peaceful development, professionalisation of the public and private sectors, and on an economic development that will benefit the poor.

 The Ebola crisis exposed the country's major disparities.
 The low confidence in authorities and the state in rural areas was a cause that contributed to the epidemic spreading so rapidly.
 For this reason, an important part of Sweden's new aid strategy for Liberia is to promote greater decentralisation.
 The power in Liberia is by tradition held by a small minority with a strong base in the capital Monrovia.
 The lack of popular participation and economic injustices are creating problems.